 Through our local program, we serve middle and high school students from Boston, Cambridge and Lawrence public schools.
 Through our summer programs, we serve students from all across the country.

-In 2017, we served around 400 diverse and talented students.
+In 2021, we are serving over 350 diverse and talented students.
 60 to 70 percent of our students come from low socio-economic backgrounds.
 70 to 80 percent of our students are members of underrepresented minority groups.

 Making science and engineering careers accessible to all.